manifold-systems/manifold/docs/docs.md

 a type manifold transforms a data source into a data _type_ directly accessible in your Java code eliminating code generation build steps involved with conventional tools.
-Additionally Manifold provides IDE integration to automatically keep types in sync with data sources as you make changes, again with no addtitional build steps.
+Additionally Manifold provides IDE integration to automatically keep types in sync with data sources as you make changes, again with no additional build steps.
 In essence with Manifold a data source **_is_** a data type.

 To illustrate, consider this properties resource file: